Responsible for the content and organisation of the Science Programme and the Keynote speakers at ESOF 2020.

 Ulrike Felt is Professor of Science and Technology Studies since 1999 and Dean of the Faculty of Social Sciences.
 Ulrike Felt has wide experience in running nationally and internationally funded research projects working with a broad spectrum of social science research methods.
 She has been visiting professor in a number of institutions, among them at GERSULP/Université Louis Pasteur (Strasbourg), at the Centre Interuniversitaire pour la Recherche en Science et Technologie, Universite du Québec à Montréal, at the Maison des Sciences de l'Homme in Paris, at the Collegium Helveticum, ETH Zurich and at the STS group at Harvard.

-Rector at the University of Trieste, Italy
+Full professor of Chemical Engineering and former rector at the University of Trieste, Italy

 Maurizio Fermeglia graduated in Chemical Engineering at the Engineering Faculty of the University of Trieste in 1980.
-Professor Fermeglia's research interest are focused on: multiscale modeling for materials design and life science, phase equilibrium and applied thermodynamics, process simulation, molecular simulation, nanotechnology, nanomedicine.
+Professor Fermeglia's research interests are focused on: multiscale modeling for materials design and life science, phase equilibrium and applied thermodynamics, process simulation, molecular simulation, nanotechnology, nanomedicine.
 He is full professor at the Engineering Faculty and director of the Ph.D.
 School of Nanotechnology at the University of Trieste.

 Associate Professor of theoretical physics at SISSA, Trieste, Italy

 Andrea Gambassi is professor of theoretical physics at SISSA - International School for Advanced Studies, Trieste and director of SISSA Interdisciplinary Laboratory for Natural Sciences and Humanities (ILAS).
 After receiving his PhD in 2003 from the Scuola Normale Superiore in Pisa, Italy, he spent six years as research associate at the Max-Planck Institut für Metallforschung in Stuttgart, Germany.
 His field of research is statistical physics, fluctuation-induced and non-equilibrium phenomena both in classical and quantum physics.
-He has also been coordinator of the “Physics” course at the Master in Science Communication at SISSA as well as active organiser of a number of seminars on the relationship between science and literature, history and society in general.
+He has also been coordinator of the “Physics” course at the Master in Science Communication at SISSA as well as an active organiser of a number of seminars on the relationship between science and literature, history and society in general.

 Director, Sustainable Blue Growth Initiative – In-Charge of International Cooperation and Strategic Partnerships.
 OGS - Trieste (National Institute of Oceanography and Applied Geophysics), Italy